WallyYang/CSE3241-Project/FinalProject/README.txt

   3. How to run: open the "import_data.py", click "Run Module" to run the program VI.
 Final Report
   1. Location: Folder Part 1

+Part2: See folder part2
+Binary Database: bookstore.sqlite
+Data: See folder Data, all tables have separate CSV file, import will work